-Narrow hallways—the awkward middle children of home design.
-Too small to be grand, too long to ignore.
-But guess what?
-With the right tricks, that cramped corridor can become one of your home’s coolest features.
-Here’s how to fake space, add function, and make every inch work harder than a New York barista.
+Narrow hallways often feel like the awkward middle children of home design—too small to be grand but too long to ignore.
+However, with the right strategies, these cramped corridors can become standout features of your home.
+Here’s how to maximize space, add functionality, and create an inviting atmosphere in every narrow hallway.

 1. Mirror, Mirror on the Wall